MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-pro-setup-config-data.md

 ![Import Data](./media/5ImportData.png)

 10. Import will run for approximately two-ten minutes depending on your network speed.
 After import completes, exit the CMT Wizard.
-11. Check your organization for data in the 19 entities listed below:
+11. Check your organization for data in the following 19 entities:

   - Currency
   - Organizational Unit